petercripps/python-data-analysis/README.md

 For a list of resources I have found useful for learning [Python](https://www.python.org) see [Learning Python Resources](RESOURCES.md).

 These two are particularly good as a source of reference:
 - [Learn Python Programming](https://pythonbasics.org).
-This site contains reference material and exercises for the Python 3 programming language and many of the major Python libraries ().
+This site contains reference material and exercises for the Python 3 programming language and many of the major Python libraries (Pandas, NumPy etc).
 - [W3 Schools Python Tutorial](https://www.w3schools.com/python/).
 Learn by example as well as with exercises and reference material.